-Wooden box, high-load brackets, egg crate grilles, vinyl wrap, audio equipment, projector
+Wooden box, brackets, egg crate grilles, vinyl wrap, audio equipment, photographs